 How to Reformat an iPad

-If you recently upgraded to an iPad 2 and you’re either selling or passing along your iPad 1, you’ll want to reformat the iPad before passing it along to it’s new owner.
-There are two ways to do this, one from iTunes and one from the iPad directly, and both methods remove all your personal data, songs, media, content, and settings from the iPad.
+If you recently upgraded to a new iPad and you’re either selling or passing along your old iPad, you’ll want to reformat the iPad before sending it off to live with it’s new owner.
+There are two ways to do this, one from iTunes and one from the iPad directly using iOS settings, and both methods remove all of your personal data, songs, media, content, and settings from the iPad.

 Reformat & Erase the iPad Using iTunes